Vitamins for a good night's sleep

 1. What are vitamins?

 Vitamins are vital substances that are significantly involved in almost all processes in our organism and are therefore essential for the normal functioning of our body.
-In order for us to remain healthy and efficient and for all biological processes in our body to run smoothly, an adequate supply of vitamins is of great importance.
-With a few exceptions, vitamins cannot be produced by our body itself and must therefore be ingested through daily food to prevent a deficiency.
-With a healthy and balanced diet, our body is usually sufficiently supplied with vitamins.
-However, the daily requirement can increase, especially under stress, during pregnancy or as a result of health problems, and it can make sense to also take vitamins from food supplements in order to provide the body with the optimal amount of the important substances.
+To ensure that we stay healthy and productive and that all biological processes in our body run smoothly, an adequate supply of vitamins is of great importance.
+With a few exceptions, our body cannot produce vitamins itself and must therefore be consumed through our daily diet in order to prevent a deficiency.
+With a healthy and balanced diet, our body is usually supplied with enough vitamins.
+However, the daily requirement can increase, especially under stress, during pregnancy or as a result of health problems, and it can make sense to take additional vitamins through dietary supplements in order to provide the body with the optimal amount of the important substances.
 The total of 13 vitamins are basically divided into two groups:

 Water-soluble vitamins: All B vitamins (B1, B2, B3, B5, B6, B7, B9, B1), vitamin C

-A vitamin deficiency has a negative effect on health and well-being in the short term, but especially in the long term.
-Deficiency symptoms include a wide variety of mental and physical impairments that significantly impair numerous bodily functions and especially the metabolism, energy balance, nervous system and our sleep.
+A vitamin deficiency has a negative impact on health and well-being in the short term, but especially in the long term.
+The deficiency symptoms include a wide range of psychological and physical impairments, which significantly affect numerous body functions and especially metabolism, energy balance, the nervous system and also our sleep.

-Our sleep is the most important basis for health and performance in everyday life, because numerous essential repair and regeneration processes take place here, the metabolism runs at full speed and the brain processes the information of the day.
-Especially at night, our body is dependent on an adequate supply of nutrients in order to recover optimally.
-Some vitamins are involved in precisely those bodily functions that regulate our sleep patterns, our sleep-wake cycle and the quality of our sleep.
-A deficiency or an undersupply of certain vitamins and nutrients can impair sleep and negatively affect falling asleep, sleep quality and sleep duration.
-And lack of sleep itself increases the daily need for vital substances.
-Here we explain which vitamins are particularly important for a restful night.
+Our sleep is the most important basis for health and performance in everyday life, because this is where numerous essential repair and regeneration processes take place, the metabolism runs at full speed and the brain processes the day's information.
+Especially at night, our body depends on an adequate supply of nutrients in order to recover optimally.
+Some vitamins are involved in the very body functions that regulate our sleep behavior, our sleep-wake rhythm and the quality of sleep.
+A deficiency or undersupply of certain vitamins and nutrients can impair sleep and have a negative impact on falling asleep, the quality of sleep and the duration of sleep.
+And a lack of sleep itself increases the daily need for vital substances.
+Here we will explain to you which vitamins are particularly important for a restful night.

 3. The most important vitamins for a good night's sleep

-Since an all-round healthy organism forms a good basis for restful sleep, you should of course pay attention to an overall balanced diet and vitamin supply.
-Scientific studies show that the group of B vitamins in particular, as well as vitamin C and vitamin D, can promote sleep and influence those processes that are crucial for a healthy sleep-wake cycle.
-This applies, for example, to the conversion of the amino acid L-tryptophan to serotonin and further to melatonin - the famous sleep hormone.
+Since an all-round healthy organism forms a good basis for a restful sleep, you should of course pay attention to an overall balanced diet and vitamin supply.
+Scientific studies show that the group of B vitamins in particular, as well as vitamin C and vitamin D, can promote sleep and influence precisely those processes that are crucial for a healthy sleep-wake rhythm.
+This concerns, for example, the conversion of the amino acid L-tryptophan to serotonin and further to melatonin - the famous sleep hormone.

 B vitamins